Terminal Minds

 Welcome to our dev lab

-We are a living portal for building and sharing Python-based games.
-Minimal overhead, maximal expressiveness.
+We are a living portal for building and sharing Python-based games for minimal overhead, maximal expressiveness.

 Why Python?